domwxyz/marxist-chat/README.md

 - **No Responses to Questions**: Verify that both RSS archive and vector store have been created.
 - **Model Loading Errors**: Check disk space and ensure the model URL is accessible.
 - **Slow Response Times**: Check the NUM_THREADS setting and consider using a smaller model.
+- **Interrupted Queries Not Stopping**: Ensure WebSocket connection is stable and backend is responsive.

 ### Logs